httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    9. If input_string is empty, there is a trailing comma; fail parsing.
 3. No structured data has been found; return dictionary (which is empty).

+Note that this algorithm has the effect of discarding any duplicate Dictionary members after the first one.

 ### Parsing an Item {#parse-item}